Advisory Committees, Boards, & Commissions

 The City is committed to appointing dedicated and diverse individuals to these Committees to achieve committee membership which represent residents of all ages, interests, and backgrounds.

 To learn more about the different advisory bodies, please see the descriptions listed below.
-You may apply for appointment on a Board, Committee, Commission, or Task Force by clicking on the "apply" button.
+You may apply for appointment on a Board, Committee, Commission, or Task Force by clicking on the green "Apply" button.
 We also recommend reviewing the Committee Handbook for additional information regarding committee policies and procedures.

 In order to be appointed to a City Advisory Body, you must complete the application, attend at least one meeting of the body prior to your appointment, and attend a virtual meet & greet session with the City Council liaisons to the advisory body.
 Upon receipt of your application, the City Clerk's Office will reach out to you to coordinate these requirements.
 If you have any questions, please reach out to the City Clerk's Office at 301-985-5009 or email email@example.com